By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 In family assault cases, it’s very common where the alleged victim spouse does not wish to testify in court.
 In these instances it was common for prosecutors to try and prove their case through police who arrived on the scene and took statements from the accuser.
 The policy would try to use the “excited utterance” exception for the policy to essentially testify on behalf of the victim.
 The U.S. Supreme Court largely put an end to this practice in 2004 in Crawford v.
 Washington, 541 U.S. 36 (2004) because the Court concluded this practice (in many instances) violated the Sixth Amendment right to confront accusers.

 In child abuse cases prosecutors and law enforcement’s main goal at trial is to corroborate a child victim’s outcry of sexual or physical abuse.
 It’s common for prosecutors to call persons who the child may have told about the abuse in an attempt to repeat the story and infer the story must be true due to how the child made the outcry.

 Texas does have an outcry rule which allows at least one adult originally told the allegations by the child to repeat what would otherwise be hearsay.
 It has been a re-occuring struggle for the defense in these cases, however, to prevent the host of trained child advocates whose main function is therapy and treatment of the abuse — from coming and testifying in a very honed and polished manner against the accused though they are often the 3rd, 4th, or 5th person told about the abuse from the child.

-*Jeremy Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice about any situation you should consult an attorney directly.
 Communications sent through this forum are not confidential nor subject to the attorney/ client privilege.